NatalieC15/Coding/README.md

 Anaconda can be downloaded from [here](https://www.anaconda.com/download).
 It should be ensured at this point when chosing the download that python version 3.x is installed, as this is the version used in the creation of this project.
 Then follow the installation instructions.

-Setting up Github:
+Setting up Github on your computer:

+To set up Github you first need to create an account on [GitHub](https://github.com/).

 Downloading the repository:

+Once the above is set up on the computer the repository can be cloned, which creates a local instance of the repository on the computer being used.

+Downloading the LRG.xml file of interest:

 Before continuing it is recommended that at an XML file of interest is downloaded from the [LRG website](https://www.lrg-sequence.org/index.html) and is saved to the XML_files folder on your Desktop in the format LRG_(x).xml, where (x) is a numerical value.
 When saving the file watch out for the capital and lower-case letters and make sure they are correct.
-Although it is possible to continue if the file of interest include LRG_1.xml, LRG_16.xml or LRG_120.xml as these have previously been downloaded to the XML_files folder as they were used for validation and verification purposes.
+It is possible to continue without downloading an XML file if the file of interest is LRG_1.xml, LRG_16.xml or LRG_120.xml as these have previously been downloaded to the XML_files folder as they were used for validation and verification purposes.

 ## Running the code
 After installing the required programmes.
 Using GitBash, the 'cd' command should be entered to move to the correct directory that contains both the XML file of interest and the create_bed.py.
 As a check to determine that the user is in the correct directory the ls command should be used.
 See below: